Wind Star set sail from Nice and spent a week calling at

 Price for the one-week cruise is a hefty $4,395 per person, double occupancy, including port charges and taxes.

 Windstar cruises has exciting itineraries ranging across the Mediterranean from Portugal to Turkey, throughout the spring, summer, and fall.
-Next November 1998, AAA Travel has chartered Wind Song for a sail along Costa Rica’s Pacific Coast.
+Contact your local AAA office for help with booking a cruise.